-Overall, it is the best car battery tester on the market and offers excellent value for money when you consider all the functionality.
+Although expensive, it’s the best car battery tester on the market that’s packed full of functionality.
 The hot keys and large display make it easy to use and you will be able to easily test batteries before throwing them away.Check it Out

 - Tests both 12V and 24V batteries

 - Quick starter analysis without disabling the ignition

 - Backlight LCD display

 Although it’s the most expensive car battery tester within this article, it’s also one of the best options.
 The built-in printer is a desirable feature for many and the ability to test the majority of batteries with an intuitive interface makes it a great option.Check it Out

 A more affordable car battery tester that features a digital display is the TOPDON BT100.
 It’s been designed to provide an overall analysis of a car’s battery health by checking its voltage, internal resistance and aging status.

 In terms of its compatibility, the brand state that it can tests 6 or 12V batteries with a test range between 100 to 2,000 CCA.